CompuTec/computec-docs/docs/wms/administrator-guide/installation/rdp-scanner-configuration/rdp-scanner-pc-configuration.md

 ![IP Address](./media/ipconfigadres.webp)

-### Add WMS Client to Startup
+### Add CompuTec WMS Client to Startup

 1. Press the Win key.
 2. Search for CompuTec WMS Client.
-3. Right-click on the WMS Client icon and select Open file location (Location 1).
+3. Right-click on the CompuTec WMS Client icon and select Open file location (Location 1).
 4. Do not close the window
 5. Press Win+R
 6. Type shell::startup and Enter (Location 2)
 7. This is location 2
-8. Copy the WMS Client icon from Location 1 (client) to Location 2 (start up).
+8. Copy the CompuTec WMS Client icon from Location 1 (client) to Location 2 (start up).
-9. This ensures the WMS Client will start automatically when Windows boots.
+9. This ensures the CompuTec WMS Client will start automatically when Windows boots.

     ![RDP](./media/RDP.webp)

 ## DataWedge Setup on Scanner

-You need to set up DataWedge to enable the WMS Client on the PC through an RDP connection.
+You need to set up DataWedge to enable the CompuTec WMS Client on the PC through an RDP connection.

 On your SYMBOL scanner, navigate to: Start → Settings → Control Panel → DataWedge.